ading2210/libcurl.js/README.md

 >
 > \- From [tldrlegal.com](https://www.tldrlegal.com/license/gnu-lesser-general-public-license-v3-lgpl-3)

-Do note that the code present in the Wisp server submodule is a seperate project and is still licensed under the GNU AGPL v3.
+Do note that the code present in the Wisp server submodule is a separate project and is still licensed under the GNU AGPL v3.
 The server-related code in this repository is just a wrapper to run the Wisp server.